 Practise any Vinyasa Flow class and before too long you’ll find yourself being asked to step one foot forward between your hands.
 This doesn’t come easily for everyone though and takes some practise.
-So here are a couple of extra tips for working on this transition from Downward Dog.
+So here are a couple of extra tips for working on this transition to lunge from Downward Dog.

 1. Set your base